”THE DARK KNIGHT” (2008) Review

 In 2005, director/writer Christopher Nolan rebooted the Batman franchise with the highly successful movie, ”BATMAN BEGINS”

 that starred Christian Bale as the Caped Crusader.
-Both men reunited three years later for a new story centered around Batman’s conflict with his greatest nemesis, the Joker, in this 2008 sequel called ”THE DARK KNIGHT”
+Both men have reunited three years later for a new story centered around Batman’s conflict with his greatest nemesis, Joker in this 2008 sequel called ”THE DARK KNIGHT”

 There has been a great deal of attention surrounding this movie.
 Many have not only praised it, claiming that it is better than the 2005 movie.
-But most of the word-of-mouth have centered around Heath Ledger’s performance as the Joker, especially after his tragic death nearly four months before the film's release.
+But most of the word-of-mouth had centered around the late Heath Ledger’s performance as the Joker, especially after his tragic death some six months before the film opened.
 When ”THE DARK KNIGHT”

-was finally released, many critics and fans expressed the belief that the positive word-of-mouth had been justified.
+finally hit the theaters, many critics and fans expressed the belief that the positive word-of-mouth had been justified.
 Not only have many judged Ledger’s performance as the best in his career, others have claimed that the movie is probably the best Comic Book Hero movie ever made.
-I do not know if the Joker featured Heath Ledger’s best performance ever.
+I do not know if the Joker featured Heath Ledger’s best performance.
 As for the claim about ”THE DARK KNIGHT”

 being the best comic book hero movie . . .
 I do not agree.